 By hiring a workers’ compensation lawyer from a trusted law firm who understands the Louisiana workers’ compensation laws to represent you and your case, you can put your mind at ease; this will allow you to focus on recovering from your injuries.
 Let us do the paperwork, deal with the insurance companies, and get you the compensation you deserve.

 If you or someone you know has been injured on the job, the attorneys at Breaux Law Firm are the best option for you, and here’s why:

 Being in an accident is scary enough, and dealing with the aftermath can be exhausting.
 Getting back on your feet should be hassle-free.
 If you call us and we determine, together, that you have a case, we’ll immediately begin fighting on your behalf to make the responsible parties do what is right.
 We do not stop fighting for you until you receive all you’re owed.

 By hiring Breaux Law Firm to represent you for your job-related accident, you can expect a clear legal explanation of your case and an honest assessment of the case’s merits.
 We can help you get through this difficult time and ensure you’re taken care of emotionally, physically, and financially.

 In Louisiana, the statute of limitations applicable to personal injury claims is one year from the date of the accident, so don’t wait!
 If the suit is filed after the deadline, it can be dismissed.

 However, it’s always a good idea to seek legal advice, as there are exceptions in which the statute of limitations may be halted and the deadline for filing a claim extended.

 Although filing claims or reliving traumatic experiences can be overwhelming, moving towards the compensation you are due is the right thing for you and your family.
 You’re not alone in this fight.
-The qualified attorneys of Breaux Law Firm are just a phone call away.
+The qualified New Orleans workers’ compensation attorneys of Breaux Law Firm are just a phone call away.
 Let us handle your case and get you what you deserve.